 The interruption of neural pathways in SCI patients is the leading cause of BD (overactive bladder, a-contractile bladder, or chronic urinary retention) or organic SD.
 As outlined above, various epineural electrodes exist to treat BD and SD in SCI patients.
-However, they cannot restore BD or full and natural erections with a high success rate.
-The goal of NERFPN is to restore BD and SD through the development of an intraneural electrode specifically tailored for the control of the sensory and motor nerve fibers of the pudendal nerve.
+However, they cannot restore bladder function or full and natural erections with a high success rate.
+The goal of NERFPN is to restore bladder- and sexual function through the development of an intraneural electrode specifically tailored for the control of the sensory and motor nerve fibers of the pudendal nerve.

 If you are interested in the progress of the project, would like to have more information, or are open to collaborating with us, please refer to the corresponding section!

 A. Alsulihem and J. Corcos, "Evaluation, treatment, and surveillance of neurogenic detrusor overactivity in spinal cord injury patients," Neuroimmunology and Neuroinflammation, vol. 6, Nov.
 2019, doi: 10.20517/2347- 8659.2019.007.

 I. Tsuji, F. Nakajima, J. Morimoto, and Y. Nounaka, "The Sexual Function in Patients with Spinal Cord Injury," Urol Int, vol. 12, no. 4-5, pp. 270-280, 1961, doi: 10.1159/000277578.

 M. J. Hess and S. Hough, "Impact of spinal cord injury on sexuality: Broad-based clinical practice intervention and practical application," J Spinal Cord Med, vol. 35, no. 4, pp. 212-219, Jul.
 2012, doi: 10.1179/2045772312Y.0000000025.